Workplace Giving.co.uk

 Questions HR keeps asking.

-Who actually awards the Payroll Giving Quality Mark?+
+Who awards the Payroll Giving Quality Mark?+

 Do we need to use a Payroll Giving Agency to qualify?+